superlinked/VectorHub/docs/use_cases/retrieval_augmented_generation.md

 ```

-Let's say we are hobby investors and we consider investing in Tesla.
+Imagine we are hobby investors and are considering investing in Tesla.
 We want to know how the company performed in Q2 this year.
 Let's ask our LLM about Tesla's revenue.

 ```python